Tigers vs. Twins Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded 59 hits with 16 doubles, seven home runs and 30 walks.
-He has driven in 32 runs with two stolen bases.
+- Torkelson has 60 hits with 17 doubles, seven home runs, 30 walks and 32 RBI.
+He's also stolen two bases.

-- Torkelson will look for his sixth straight game with a hit in this contest.
-During his last five outings he is hitting .381 with two doubles, two home runs, four walks and six RBI.
+- Torkelson hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .282 with four doubles, two home runs, seven walks and six RBI.

 Torkelson Recent Games